CAVaccineInventory/vial/docs/api.md

 ```

 - `source_location` should be a `source_uid`, but can alternatively be an internal database integer ID
-- `location` should be a public location identifier, but can also be an internal location database integer ID
+- `location` should be a public location identifier, but can also be an internal location database integer ID.
+You can also send `null` to un-match a location (useful for implementing undo)

 Returns the following: